James M Scobbie MA(Hons) MSc PhD

 I've been at QMU since 1993 - and these photos confirm it gets more fun as the years roll by.
 You'll get a complete set of recent and in-press publications (some in pdf form) here or preferably in qmu's EResearch repository.

-on which I am or have been Principal Investigator:
+on which I am or have been Principal Investigator or joint PI: